A Definitive Guide to do a free Patent Search yourself

 Another way is to head to patent.google.com and inserting your relevant keyword in the search box at the LHS.
-It will fetch patents matching to your keywords.
+It will fetch patents that match your keywords.
 Make a quick assessment from the title and open one that appears relevant.
 You will find relevant classification as per the patent examiner.
 Repeat the process to pick all the relevant classifications you want to find prior art in.

 Assignee and Inventor Based Search

-The procedure in these two strategies is almost same hence I’m clubbing them.
+The procedure in these two strategies is almost the same hence I’m clubbing them.
 An assignee is a person or a corporation a patent has been assigned to.
-In case of an independent inventor, assignee and inventors use to be same.
+In the case of an independent inventor, assignee and inventor are the same.

 Citations are references cited by an applicant or a patent examiner during the prosecution stage of a patent.
 In patents, you will find two kinds of citations – forward and backward.
 Backward citations are references that a patent application refers to and forward citations are the references that refer to a patent application.

 This strategy greatly helps to target relevant patents since all the patents citing or cited have at least some similarity with the subject patent and you might just strike gold in any one of them.

 To collate patents on which you want to run citation analysis, use the steps mentioned above.